Protect the data

-Secure data management during the project means, in short, that the data need to be accessible to people who will work with them, but inaccessible to unauthorised people.
-You should make sure that the project data are stored in a way that not only protects the data from being lost or corrupted, but also protects them from unauthorised access.
+Secure data management during the project means, in short, that the data need to be accessible to people who will work with them, but inaccessible to unauthorized people.
+You should make sure that the project data are stored in a way that not only protects the data from being lost or corrupted, but also protects them from unauthorized access.
 Data security is connected to three environments:

 - Technical environments: data are stored on secure hard drives, and there are routines for backup and encryption.

 - Physical environments: the rooms where computers and hard drives are located are locked or the data material is stored in a safe.

 - Administrative environments: the information owner controls who has a key to the physical environments, and who has a password and authority to read and write in the systems.